 The School has state-of-the-art facilities at two locations in Ohio, and a robust presence internationally with its online degree programs.
 The University Library on Kent State University's main campus is home to our administrative and faculty offices, classrooms and research facilities.
-And in central Ohio, we have faculty offices and classrooms in the State Library of Ohio in Columbus.
+And in central Ohio, we have faculty offices in Columbus.

 The mission of the School of Information is to transform the global information environment collaboratively through dynamic learning, innovative research and interdisciplinary synergy.
 Our faculty, students and alumni are doing this every day, in many ways.
 Find out more.

 Our alumni form a global network of information professionals who are leaders in their respective fields.
 Learn more about them on our Alumni Updates and Alumni Awards pages.
 Be sure to join our Alumni Network on Facebook to learn about upcoming news and events and to reconnect with friends and colleagues.

 If you're wondering how you can give back to your alma mater, or maybe you're thinking about paying it forward, to help future generations of information professionals — we've got a few suggestions.